Institute for Aquatic Research, Documentation & Consulting

 HYDRA brings its hands-on knowledge of the world's oceans, rivers and lakes into every project.
 We interact with businesses, policy makers, academia, environmental groups and civil society to connect and create synergies.
 Our global network of partners and the direct contact to the single person is what is enabling transdisciplinary communication.

-BioPlasDeg Asia (2016 - ongoing)
+BioPlasDeg Asia (2016 - 2023)

 in collaboration with Sam Ratulangi University, Manado